muldjord/leddy/README.md

 ### Software
 You need to enable the Raspberry Pi SPI interface.
 This can be done in various simple ways.
 Read about it [here](https://www.raspberrypi.org/documentation/hardware/raspberrypi/spi/README.md).

-You also need to install Qt5 and libgif:
+You also need to install Qt5:
 ```
 $ sudo apt-get update
-$ sudo apt-get install build-essential qtbase5-dev libgif-dev
+$ sudo apt-get install build-essential qtbase5-dev
 ```
 Note!
 You need C++14 to compile Leddy.
 If you use the latest version of Raspberry Pi OS (previously named Raspbian) it already has it after installing the above prerequisites.